pgadmin-org/pgadmin4/docs/en_US/function_dialog.rst

 .. image:: images/function_arguments.png

 Use the fields in the *Arguments* tab to define an argument.
-Click *Add* to set parameters and values for the argument:
+Click the *Add* icon (+) to set parameters and values for the argument:

-* Use the drop-down listbox next to *Data type* to select a data type.
+* Use the drop-down listbox in the *Data type* field to select a data type.
-* Use the drop-down listbox next to *Mode* to select a mode.
+* Use the drop-down listbox in the *Mode* field to select a mode.
 Select *IN* for an input parameter; select *OUT* for an output parameter; select *INOUT* for both an input and an output parameter; or, select *VARIADIC* to specify a VARIADIC parameter.
-* Write a name for the argument in the *Argument Name* field.
+* Provide a name for the argument in the *Argument Name* field.
 * Specify a default value for the argument in the *Default Value* field.

-Click *Add* to define another argument; to discard an argument, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.
+Click the *Add* icon (+) to define another argument; to discard an argument, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.

 Click the *Parameters* tab to continue.

 .. image:: images/function_parameters.png

-Use the fields in the *Parameters* tab to specify settings that will be applied when the function is invoked:
+Use the fields in the *Parameters* tab to specify settings that will be applied when the function is invoked.
+Click the *Add* icon (+) to add a *Name*/*Value* field in the table.

-* Use the drop-down listbox next to *Parameter Name* in the *Parameters* panel to select a parameter.
+* Use the drop-down listbox in the *Name* column in the *Parameters* panel to select a parameter.
-* Click the *Add* button to add the variable to *Name* field in the table.
 * Use the *Value* field to specify the value that will be associated with the selected variable.
 This field is context-sensitive.

 Click the *Security* tab to continue.